 Once you've bought a PC, you're stuck with it and some businesses would prefer to have the newest PC on the market at their fingertips.

-There are many benefits to a managed office, namely the low (if any) set up costs, flexible leasing and clear monthly payment schedules.
-A lot of managed offices do not include computers, however depending on your location, there is still quite a few that do, and for a small business looking to save money, this could be a great option.
+There are many benefits of utilising co-working spaces, namely the low set up costs, flexible leasing and clear monthly payment schedules.
+A lot of co-working spaces do not include computers, however depending on your location, there is still quite a few that do, and for a small business looking to save money, this could be a great option.

-Obviously, when opting for a managed office with business PCs included, you'll never actually own any of the PCs, which may at first seem like a drawback.
-However, it does mean that all maintenance and repairs are - in most cases - down to the supplier of the managed office.
+Obviously, when opting for a co-working space with business PCs included, you'll never actually own any of the PCs, which may at first seem like a drawback.
+However, it does mean that all maintenance and repairs are - in most cases - down to the supplier.
 Keeping the PCs in the same condition you received them is a must unless you want to pay a potentially large penalty fee.

 Depending on location, desk hire can range from £50 per desk to £1,000 (in expensive parts of London), so for businesses with a large number of in-office staff, the costs can grow relatively quickly.